 - Contribute to your investment portfolio consistently and keep buying the underweight assets.

 Rebalancing purely through new contributions is more easily achieved when your portfolio is smaller.
-It’s a useful strategy because it allows you to avoid possibly paying two trading commission fees, one to buy and one to buy.
+It’s a useful strategy because it allows you to avoid possibly paying two trading commission fees, one to sell and one to buy.

 Instead, you’ll just need to pay the buy commission—and some brokerages (like Questrade) have no commission fees for ETF purchases, so you could potentially go a very long time without paying trading fees.
 By “rebalancing” in this way throughout the year (hopefully with every paycheck!), you’ll have less need for a “full” rebalance.